Securing your data

 A Secure Sockets Layer (SSL) certificate, or root certificate, is a data file provided by a certificate authority (CA) that digitally identifies the sender, receiver, or both parties of a secure transaction.
 SSL certificates are installed on machines running FileMaker applications to provide secure connections between FileMaker Server and FileMaker clients.

 FileMaker Server provides a standard SSL certificate signed by Claris International Inc. that does not verify the server name.
 The FileMaker default certificate is intended only for test purposes.
 A custom SSL certificate is required for production use.

 To secure your data, you can take advantage of several FileMaker Server features:

-- Review FileMaker Server log files to monitor accesses to databases.
-See Viewing log file entries.
+Review FileMaker Server log files to monitor accesses to databases.
+See Viewing and downloading log files.

 In FileMaker Pro, you can use the Database Encryption feature to encrypt the contents of a database file.
 FileMaker Server supports hosting encrypted databases.
 With FileMaker Server, the server administrator enters the encryption password when the file is opened for hosting.
 See Opening hosted files.